 Create a new record (Insert)

-Once the table is created, it is the time to insert records into it.
-To do this, it is necessary to know exactly which types the columns of the table are.
+Once the table is created, it is time to insert records into it.
+To do this, it is necessary to know which types the columns of the table are.

 For this example, we will use the same table that we have created before.
 The basic syntax to create a record with the insert statement is as the following: